mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 MIT OpenCourseWare
 - Most breadth and depth of content (aside from maybe codeforces for data structures & aops for math contests)
-- Main issue: compiling answers / lack of autograders for basically all courses; some solutions exist but they're text and sparse
+- Main issue: compiling answers / lack of auto graders for basically all courses; some solutions exist but they're text and sparse
 - Without skin in the game (i.e. grade, competition, etc.) and validation, it's very hard (if not possible) to make this your primary source of education
 - Videos and problems are like the highest quality for difficult courses
 - Everything is free